basset/basset/docs/aws.md

   * Batch is setup to use Spot Fleet with m3.large, m4.large, m4a.large, c4.large and c5.large with 90% discount

 ## Configure and deploy
+> Terraform will create all the required infrastructure

+> These steps assume you have some knoweldge of terraform and ansible

 1. Ensure your aws credentials and region are set up [see packer docs](https://www.packer.io/docs/builders/amazon.html#authentication)
     > The recommended method is to use environmental variables or [aws-vault](https://github.com/99designs/aws-vault)